RobertasTupikas/Pursue/README.md

 ### **3 — Select model variables**
 - In **Model Formula Columns**, choose one or more metadata variables.
 - For categorical variables, select their **Reference level** in the generated dropdowns.
+- If your data has technical/sampling batches (location, subject, etc.), you may include those in the **Random effects** dropdown.

 ---